alexcaicedo/co2-project/README.md

-# CO2 Emissions project
+# **Global CO<sub>2</sub> Emissions**
-This is a basic Pre-processing and EDA project using CO2 emissions data which was obtained from the [repository](https://github.com/owid/co2-data) of the Our World in Data Non-Governmental Organization (NGO).
+This is a pre-processing and EDA project using CO<sub>2</sub> emissions data which was obtained from the [repository](https://github.com/owid/co2-data) of the Our World in Data Non-Governmental Organization (NGO).

-This repo is also created to understand better and follow a professional workflow creating virtual environments and installing packages.
+This repo was created for self-educational purposes, in order to better understand and follow a professional Data Science workflow and structure, creating virtual environments and installing packages.
+Furthermore, the Pandas API was extended for organizing the code in modules and automating the (mostly missing values so far) EDA process.
+The data pre-processing source code can be found in the **`co2.ipynb`** file.

 ## **Instructions**